Boston Crème Pie in Macaron form! A vanilla macaron cookie, with a homemade vanilla pastry cream, and dipped in a rich chocolate ganache!

 So in an ideal world, you would whip up a batch of these, I'll make some tea and we will get together and snack on these little guys.
 Instead I'm snacking on granola bars and drinking instant coffee.
 A girl can dream right?

-But if you do happen do like this recipe I would love if you would let me know and leave me a comment and share on Pinterest!
+But if you do happen do like this recipe I would love if you would let me know and leave me a comment.
+And be sure to subscribe to never miss a new recipe or baking tutorial.
+As a thank you, I will send you my 10 baking secrets to save time.

 To make this recipe you will need: